attcs/Octree/docs/README.md

 ### Configuration
 `ALLOW_OUT_OF_SPACE_INSERTION`: [default: true] If true, the tree will allow insertion of entities that are outside the tree's bounding box.
 This can be useful for dynamic datasets where the tree's bounding box needs to grow with the data.
 Out of space entities are stored in the root.
 Real size of the tree will be adjusted due to the elements.
 If false, insertion will fail if the entity is outside the tree's bounding box.

 `LOOSE_FACTOR`: [default: 2.0] **Looseness factor**, a loose tree enlarges each node's bounding box by a factor, so that an entity can fit entirely within a single node even if it straddles a split boundary. `1.0` means no enlargement (regular, tight octree). `2.0` (the recommended value for box trees with ray-picking) doubles each node's size.
+For AABB-based trees 2.0 loose tree is the default.
    * *Advantage*: faster insertion and better spatial locality for overlapping geometries, because the elements could be inserted into the level of the tree where they fit by size, not by position.
    * *Disadvantage*: during queries, more nodes may be visited due to overlapping node boundaries, increasing query cost.
 To counteract this, **MBR** *node geometry storage* could be used.
 See `NODE_GEOMETRY_STORAGE`.